 - In the Effects and Presets window, apply the Generate > Audio Spectrum effect to your solid layer.

 Drag this effect onto your solid layer in the timeline.
 In the “Effect Controls,” set the “audio layer” to the name of your audio file.

 - Manipulate the settings until you create something you like.

 In the effect controls, you can change the color of the wave, as well as its roundness, length, height, and various other settings.
 “Frequency bands” refers to the number of bars that the spectrum creates.
 “Softness” refers to the blurriness of the outside color you choose.
 Below, I used a lighter blue shade for the “inside color” and a darker blue shade for the “outside color.”
 Using 50% softness, this gives the entire waveform a glow effect.

 With your cursor in the timeline, press the spacebar to play your composition back and see how the audio wave looks in motion!
 (And to learn more about the other effects you can generate in After Effects, see the full list here.)
 Are you a current student?
-See how you can save up to 60%.
+See how you can save over 60%.